kevinschaich/mintable/README.md

 yarn setup
 ```

-`yarn setup` will start a local server & open a page in your web browser to walk you through the set-up.
-After you have your accounts connected, run:
+3. After completing the setup, run the following at any time to populate updated data into your spreadsheet:

 ```
 yarn mintable
 ```

-to populate your spreadsheet!

 > **Note**: If you started using Mintable before `v1.0.0`, you can run `yarn migrate` to migrate to the new web-based configuration framework.